qzvk/make-adventure/README.md

 ### Documentation

 No doubt I'm going to forget about this for a few months before coming back to it.
 Some documentation would be nice for future me. ;)

+### Directive escapes

+Text lines can't start with directives, which means its impossible to write a line of text like "page one", since it'll be parsed as a directive.
+There should be a way to escape directives so a line is always considered text.